Aqasch/Aqasch.github.io/docs/posts/16_01_2022-atma-darshan.md

 <p>
 </p>

-In Sanskrit <b>mrityuh</b> literally means <b>death</b> but before considering the death as the destruction of the physical body let us analyse it a bit more deeply.
+In Sanskrit <b>mrityuh</b> means <b>death</b> but before considering death as the destruction of the physical body let us analyse it a bit more deeply.
 As we can see in the last half of the phrase Lord Krishna says <b> "I am the origin of those things that are yet to be"</b>, which indicates the emphasis on the <b>time</b> because the physical death of the body of a creature or an entity appears in time.
-This makes time as a great measuring scale of existance, it <b>devours</b> everything and everyone eventually.
+This makes time a great measuring scale of existence, it <b>devours</b> everything and everyone eventually.
 Interestingly the Sanskrit word <b>haraḥ</b> in <b>sarva-haraḥ</b> can also be interpreted as devouring.
-This lead us to do a simple exercise which you can do right now.
-Close your eyes and construct a mental picture of time (maybe as a physical entity) opening up its huge mouth and eventually devouring the whole existance, and behind time, Lord Krishna, with his sublime smile spreading his infinitely extended palm which devours the existance consuming time itself.
-This lead us to grasp the actual meaning of the phrase
+This leads us to do a simple exercise which you can do right now.
+Close your eyes and construct a mental picture of time (maybe as a physical entity) opening up its huge mouth and eventually devouring the whole existence, and behind time, Lord Krishna, with his sublime smile and spreading his infinitely extended palm which devours the existence consuming time itself.
+This leads us to grasp the actual meaning of the phrase

 <p>
 <b>"I am the all-destroying time, and I am the origin of those things that are yet to be..."</b>
 </p>

-<p>This has some interesting implications on the concept of the almighty <b>God</b>, whom we interprete as the creator of the world, the universe, the existance itself.
-Because when we say the words like "world", "universe" or even "existance" we subconciously (and alarmingly) <b>confine God within the limitations of space and time</b> which philosophically is a great degredation to any sublime concept.
-But through the 34th verse of the 10th chapter Lord Krishna shows us that <b>God</b> is all pervading which is described in the amazing 16th verse of 11th chapter.
+<p>This has some interesting implications on the concept of the almighty <b>God</b>, whom we interpret as the creator of the world, the universe, and the existence itself.
+Because when we say the words like "world", "universe" or even "existence" we subconsciously (and alarmingly) <b>confine God within the limitations of space and time</b> which philosophically is a great degradation to any sublime concept.
+But through the 34th verse of the 10th chapter Lord Krishna shows us that <b>God</b> is all-pervading which is described in the amazing 16th verse of the 11th chapter.
 </p>

 <p>